CppMicroServices/rfcs/text/0000-Bundle-Load-API.md

 ## How we teach this

 If the proposal is accepted, the CppMicroServices doxygen guide will be modified to reflect the new functionality.
-GetSymbols API function will be specific to extenders of Cppmicroservices such as DS and is not catered for every client of CppMicroServices.
+GetSymbol API function will be specific to extenders of Cppmicroservices such as DS and is not catered for every client of CppMicroServices.
-Clients except for DS must follow the usual bundle lifetime (install => start => stop => uninstall) and avoid using GetSymbols API.
+Clients except for DS must follow the usual bundle lifetime (install => start => stop => uninstall) and avoid using GetSymbol API.

 ## Drawbacks